Simmons Hardware Company Warehouse: After hardware

 There were multiple owners of the warehouse throughout the years.
-It was owned by the Kollman-Warner Seed Company in 1939 and the Sioux City Battery Corporation in 1944.
-Sioux City-based farm retailer Bomgaars bought the building in 1973 and used it as a warehouse and for its corporate offices.
+It was owned by the Kollman-Warner Seed Company in 1939, and in 1944, it was leased to the Sioux City Battery Corporation.
+Local farm retailer Bomgaars bought the building in 1973 and used it as a warehouse and for its corporate offices.

 The Bomgaars headquarters moved out in 2005 and in 2007, it was planned that the warehouse to be converted into condominiums, offices, and a restaurant.
 The project would have been completed with a $10.5 million budget.
 The owners, Roger and Jane Bomgaars, who owned the retail chain Bomgaars, partnered with developers from Omaha, Nebraska with plans to complete the restoration.
 The plans required city authorities to grant additional tax breaks and to make land available for parking.

 In 2013, the Hard Rock Hotel and Casino announced plans to open a Sioux City location, situating casino offices on the third floor of the warehouse, along with a 54-room boutique hotel taking the top two floors.
 The main floor of the warehouse now features the Hotel lobby, and two restaurants.
 A new casino adjoins the historic brick building.
 Plans evolved to move the hotel inside the historic building and for a 60-foot illuminated guitar to adorn the roof of the structure.
 Both the casino and hotel opened on August 1, 2014.